rapidfish/personnummer/README.md

 mvn test
 ```

-**How to run the jar as a command**
+**How to run as a standalone command**
-You can use the output Jar file from CLI (command-line interface).
-Here is how: Build the project make use the 'standalone' built jar ( personnummer-0.5.0-jar-with-dependencies.jar )
-After building the project with Maven (mvn package).
-Start your favourite CLI and navigate to the subfolder "target/" (ralative to the project root folder)
-Now, try running it to see what you can make out of this Personnummer: 8010101015
+Type "mvn clean package" in your terminal to build the project to a 'standalone' jarfile
+Use the file target/personnummer-0.5.0-jar-with-dependencies.jar when running it as a standalone command (terminal)

 bash:
 ```
-  java -jar ./personnummer-0.5.0-jar-with-dependencies.jar -x 8010101015
+  java -jar target/personnummer-0.5.0-jar-with-dependencies.jar -jx 8010101015
 ```

 windows (DOS):
 ```
-  java -jar personnummer-0.5.0-jar-with-dependencies.jar -x 8010101015
+  java -jar target\personnummer-0.5.0-jar-with-dependencies.jar -jx 8010101015
 ```

-In this case I show you how to make use of the "-x" argument that shows "extended" info about a Personnummer.
+In this case we use the "-jx" argument, where -j means "json formatted" and -x means "extended" info about a Personnummer.

 _Output:_
 ```